A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Overview of PEHRT

 \subsection{Module 1: Data Pre-processing}

 Data pre-processing is a meticulous process that involves several sub-steps, including (1.1) data cleaning, (1.2) code mapping and roll-up, (1.3) Natural Language Processing (NLP) of free-text data, and (1.4) cohort creation.
-Pre-processing is performed on each EHR dataset that is input to PEHRT.
-The goals of data pre-processing are to transform raw EHR-data to a more usable format and to standardize data across institutions to support integrative analysis and consistent data interpretation.
-The PEHRT pipeline enables processing of a broad range of structured data, including diagnostic codes, medication prescriptions, laboratory tests, and procedure codes.
-Prior to pre-processing, it is necessary to set up the computing environment and extract the desired data; details are provided in \href{https://celehs.github.io/PEHRT/EHR-Pipeline-Part1.html}{Module 1} of the tutorial.
+Pre-processing is performed on each EHR dataset that is input to PEHRT with the goals of transforming the data to a more usable format and standardizing data across institutions.
+PEHRT enables processing of a broad range of structured data, including diagnostic codes, medication prescriptions, laboratory tests, and procedure codes, as well as unstructured data in the form of clinical notes.